fluid-project/infusion-docs/IoCReferences.md

 ## Examples of `{<iocss expression>}` ##

-The example below uses an [IoCSS](IoCSS.md) expression on line 17.
-The expression refers to the `images` selector defined (on line 4) in the `moreText` subcomponent (lines 10-12) that is a direct descendent of the current component.
+The example below uses an [IoCSS](IoCSS.md) expression `{that > moreText}.options.selectors.images`.
+The expression refers to the `images` selector in the `moreText` subcomponent that is a direct descendent of the current component.

 ```javascript
 fluid.defaults("gpii.explorationTool.enactors.showMoreText", {